duckdb/duckdb-web/docs/data/appender.md

 ## Handling Constraint Violations

-If the appender encounters a `PRIMARY KEY` conflict or a `UNIQUE` constraint violation, it fails and returns the following error:
+If the Appender encounters a `PRIMARY KEY` conflict or a `UNIQUE` constraint violation, it fails and returns the following error:

 ```text
 Constraint Error: PRIMARY KEY or UNIQUE constraint violated: duplicate key "..."